-Here, the Property is already appropriated to public use by a conservation easement.
+Here, the Property is already appropriated to public use by multiple conservation easements.
 (CCP §1240.055(a)(3).)
 DWR has made no assertion that its proposed use is a more necessary public use.
-It asserts the Big Notch Project is a compatible use and will not unreasonably interfere with or impair continuance of the conservation easements' public use as it exists or may reasonably be expected to exist in the future.
-However, it has not obtained a requisite compatibility determination, nor so far as the Owner knows, has it even sought one.
-Nor does it appear DWR has even supplied detail to the Commission as to the nature of the conservation easement or its specific terms and objectives.
-(And this is particularly troubling given the prior written submissions of USFWS, which raised concerns about the lack of review and analysis of compatibility that has occurred to date.)
+Nor has it supplied the Commission with any evidence that proposed use will not unreasonably interfere with or impair continuance of the conservation easements' public uses as they exist or may reasonably be expected to exist in the future.
+DWR has not obtained any compatibility determination from any conservation easement holder.
+Nor does it appear DWR has even supplied any detail to the Commission as to the nature of the conservation easements or the specific terms and objectives of the easements.

-The Owners contend DWR's Project as it is presently proposed will be incompatible with use under the conservation easement, particularly considering the undefined proposed future use that would be authorized under the terms of the Proposed Easement.
-The Commission lacks sufficient evidence to the contrary.
+The Owner contends DWR's Project as it is presently proposed will be incompatible with use under the conservation easements, particularly considering the undefined proposed future use that would be authorized under the terms of the Proposed Easement.
+The Commission lacks evidence to the contrary.

-Further, the RON does not appear to make any specific reference to the conservation easements, or include any direct finding as to whether DWR's use is either more necessary or compatible with conservation easement use, or include the applicable requisite statutory reference if it is ultimately determined that DWR's use is not a compatible use.
+Further, the RON does not make any specific reference to the conservation easements or include any direct finding as to whether DWR's use is either more necessary or compatible with conservation easement uses, or include the applicable requisite statutory reference if it is ultimately determined that DWR's use is not a compatible use.

-Given that DWR has not confined the Proposed Easement to such rights as might be necessary to serve the Big Notch Project, but is instead seeking expanded rights that would allow longer periods of inundation of the Property, its assertions of compatibility and lack of interference or impairment are insufficient.
+Given that DWR has not confined the Proposed Easement to such rights as might be necessary to serve the Big Notch Project but is instead seeking expanded rights that would allow longer periods of inundation of the Property, its assertions of compatibility and lack of interference or impairment are insufficient.
 It is unclear whether the compatibility determination is based on 6,000 cfs or 12,000, or on inundation through March 15 or through May.
 And DWR does not appear to have supplied any representation or assessment with respect to compatibility of future potential projects that could utilize the unlimited terms of the Proposed Easement further increase flow rates or periods of inundation.
-Certainly, USFWS has an interest in greater clarity being provided, and the Owners do as well.
+Certainly, all conservation easement holders have interests in greater clarity being provided, and the Owner does as well.

-Absent the Commission's receipt of sufficient evidence, its determination that DWR's use is more necessary than or is compatible with and will not interfere with or impair use of the Property pursuant to the conservation easements, and its inclusion of the requisite findings and statutory reference in the RON, the RON will be fatally deficient and ineffective to support condemnation.
+Given the lack of evidence before the Commission, any determination that DWR's use is more necessary than or is compatible with and will not interfere with or impair use of the Property pursuant to existing conservation easements, and its inclusion of requisite findings and statutory reference in the RON, the RON will be fatally deficient and ineffective to support condemnation.